seppegadeyne/linux-bash-scripting/README.md

 # Linux bash scripts
-For fun and personal use
+For fun and personal use.